ZirumAndBigBro/pix2plate/README.md

 # pix2plate

+Python script to build in Aion on the basis of the existing game objects

 this file converst pixel (black) position from Sample.bmp file to npc coordinates (result.txt) for AION online game. example result in result.txt
 <spot h="85" z="119.1266" y="1546.7086" x="1613.4429"/>